 Update the photos of staff members.
 If you still have photos of people on your site who actually left the company several years ago, take those down.
 Put up the photos of the new staff members along with a short bio.

 Update your site regularly.
 Post some content relevant to your business or to businesses you work with.
 Keep it looking fresh and interesting.
 Remember, this is a visual medium and if things look old and stale, people will not be attracted.

 Make certain that posts and photos are categorized with the keywords people use to find your type of business on the web.
-Too many amateurs, and even professional web designers let their website default to Uncategorized.
+Too many amateurs and even professional web designers let their websites default to Uncategorized.
 I can assure you that absolutely no one is searching for that category.